loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 - Customer collaboration over contract negotiation
 - Responding to change above following a plan

 These four principles are pretty cool imo.
 I like how focused it is on people and the product itself.
-The entire process is so dynamic that it forses the developers to let go of their egos and be more open minded.
+The entire process is so dynamic that it forces the developers to let go of their egos and be more open minded.

 ### Click [here](https://i0.wp.com/availagility.co.uk/wp-content/uploads/2015/12/Screen-Shot-2015-12-16-at-10.43.01.png) to see the Agile Manifesto.